 Most people assume a rhinoplasty or nose job only serves cosmetic purposes.
 But rhinoplasty can also be performed for functional purposes, such as impaired breathing, dry mouth, nasal drips, sinus headaches, and other symptoms of a deformed nose.
-He carefully examines your facial anatomy to curate a personalized functional rhinoplasty plan that ensures safe and naturalized results.
+Dr. Lisiecki carefully examines your facial anatomy to curate a personalized plan for your functional rhinoplasty in NYC that ensures safe and naturalized results.

 About Functional Rhinoplasty